Eric Haase Player Props: Tigers vs. Pirates

 Eric Haase At The Plate

-- Haase is hitting .197 with eight doubles, a triple, three home runs and 14 walks.
+- Haase has eight doubles, a triple, three home runs and 14 walks while batting .197.

-- Haase has reached base via a hit in 35 games this year (of 77 played), and had multiple hits in nine of those games.

-- Haase has driven in a run in 14 games this season (18.2%), including five games with more than one RBI (6.5%).
+- Haase has an RBI in 14 of 77 games this year, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in two contests.

 - He has scored in 17 of 77 games (22.1%), including multiple runs twice.